-A study by Louann Brizendine from the University of California suggest that on average, women speak about 20,000 words a day while men speak about 7,000 words a day.
+A study by Louann Brizendine from the University of California suggests that on average, women speak about 20,000 words a day while men speak about 7,000 words a day.
 Think about that.
 Just like time, we have a resource of words as well.
 (We only have so many hours in a day and we only have so many words in a day that we speak) Have you ever thought about words that way before, as a resource?
-How will you use your words today to not only benefit yourself, but to benefit those around you?
+How will you use your words today to not only benefit yourself but to benefit those around you?

 Consider the verses from Proverbs 10:11-13:

 Proverbs 10:11-13 (NLT)